Create safe sender lists in EOP

 Do not use popular domains (for example, microsoft.com) in allowed domain lists.

-The least desirable option is to use the allowed sender list or allowed domain list in anti-spam policies.
+The least desirable option is to use the allowed sender lists or allowed domain lists in anti-spam policies.
 You should avoid this option if at all possible because senders bypass all spam, spoof, phishing protection (except high confidence phishing), and sender authentication (SPF, DKIM, DMARC).
 This method is best used for temporary testing only.
 The detailed steps can be found in Configure anti-spam policies in EOP topic.